 - orange peel

 - wicks with metal base

 Before starting, eat an orange and store the peelings. 🙂 I removed the white inner part from the peels and left them to dry for days (you can speed up the process by heating them in the oven for a few minutes).

 At this point let’s prepare the jar that will contain our candle.
 Dip the cotton wick in the wax and let it dry on a sheet of baking paper (4).
 Thread the wick into the metal base and secure it with a work clamp.
-Using melted wax, fix the metal base to the bottom of the jar and keep the wick straight with a clothespin (5).
-Pour into the hot wax the orange peel cut into pieces (only a few! they are only decorations) and the cinnamon powder.
-Mix everything and pour into the jar (6).
-NOTE: don’t put a lot orange peels!
+Using glue, fix the metal base to the bottom of the jar and keep the wick straight with a clothespin (5).
+Pour into the hot wax the orange peel cut into pieces (only a few! they are only decorations) and sprinkle cinnamon on the candle.
+Mix everything and pour it into the jar (6).
+NOTE: don’t put a lot of orange peels!
 They can burn if they are too much and close to the fired wick!!

 After the first step, the jar was filled half of its capacity.
 To fill the jar completely, just meld the same amount of wax and add cinnamon and orange peels into it.
 Finally, cut the wick and place a label.
 Sprinkle some cinnamon on the surface and the candle is ready!

 The recipe is quick and simple!
 It is also a great gift, 100% natural that will surely be appreciated.
 If you are looking for other ideas about natural products, you may be interested in my post on how to make flaxseed hair gel.

 Just to let you know, don,t miss to check out my course dedicated entirely to the creation of DIY soy candles.
 Basic information, chemistry concepts, and a detailed tutorial to master this technique like a pro.
 If you’d like to learn more, feel free to check it out!